matsui528/faiss_tips/dev.md

 - We assume that you've [already installed faiss](build.md)

 ## How to add your class
-Let's write your own index, build the library with it, and use it in python.
+Let's write your index, build the library with it, and use it in python.
 Here, we will add `IndexHello` class, which is inherited from `IndexFlatL2` class but with `hello` function.

 Add the following file as `IndexHello.h` at `$HOME/faiss/faiss`.
 ```c++